-- 1. To agree that the five draft priorities for the council form the basis for the new corporate plan 2012-2015 that will be proposed to Council in February 2012. - 2.
-To agree that the package of efficiency, back office and strategic service savings for 2012/13 (annex C) is taken forward and that staffing consultations (where appropriate) and preparation for implementation is undertaken - 3.
-To agree that further work is carried out on a small package of savings for 2012/13 (annex D) focused on external funding and that discussions are commenced with the potentially affected organisations in line with the commissioning framework - 4.
-To agree a package of savings 2012/13 (annex E) that will affect frontline services is taken forward following the consultation and that preparation for implementation is undertaken. - 5.
-To agree that the savings options for 2012/13 (annex F) are not taken forward following the consultation. - 6.
-To agreed that further work is carried out on a package of specific savings (annex G) including dialogue with affected groups and further targeted consultation (where appropriate). - 7.
-To agree the approach to the recommendations from Scrutiny Committee on the commissioning framework and delegate authority to the Chief executive officer in liaison with the Leader of the council to agree the final version taking into account the responses received and recent guidance.
+- 1. the five draft priorities for the council form the basis for the new corporate plan 2012-2015 that will be proposed to Council in February 2012. - 2. the package of efficiency, back office and strategic service savings for 2012/13 (annex C) is taken forward and that staffing consultations (where appropriate) and preparation for implementation is undertaken (to be considered in the exempt part of the meeting). - that further work is carried out on a small package of savings for 2012/13 (annex D) focused on external funding and that discussions are commenced with the potentially affected organisations in line with the commissioning framework (to be considered in the exempt part of the meeting). - 4. a package of savings 2012/13 (annex E) that will affect frontline services is taken forward following the consultation and that preparation for implementation is undertaken. - 5. the savings options for 2012/13 (annex F) are not taken forward following the consultation. - 6. further work is carried out on a package of specific savings (annex G) including dialogue with affected groups and further targeted consultation (where appropriate) (to be considered in the exempt part of the meeting). - 7. the approach to the recommendations from Scrutiny Committee on the commissioning framework and delegate authority to the Chief executive officer in liaison with the Leader of the council to agree the final version taking into account the responses received and recent guidance.